The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Minor Arcana Draws a crown card from your deck
 * Minor Arcana can be played with the Crown Play ability after drawing a Minor Arcana card
-* Minor Arcana and Play Minor Arcana both uses a weave window
+* Minor Arcana and Play Minor Arcana both use a weave window
 * *Lord of Crowns*
               *Aoe damage in a 20y radius around you (250p)* Is drawn with Minor Arcana and needs Crown Play ability to play it.